jackhardin/xHamster.bundle/README.txt

 unzip -d YourPlexServerBase/Library/Application Support/Plex Media Server/Plug-ins/

-this will create xHamster.bundle-master directory in above noted directory. rename xHamster.bundle-master directory to xHamster.bundle
+this will create xHamster.bundle-master directory in above noted directory.

+backup xHamster.bundle directory if you want a backup

+rename xHamster.bundle-master directory to xHamster.bundle

 restart your plex server